huseyin33/tool_requirement_celestia/README.md

 # tool_requirement_celestia
-To be able to use http://celestia-pfb-bloom.com/tool/ you have to run it https://github.com/huseyin33/celestia-tool (User interface)
+To be able to use http://celestia-pfb-bloom.com/tool/ you have to run it.

+https://github.com/huseyin33/celestia-tool (User interface)

 ## Warning!!!